openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 ------------------
 Even though this is not something to create or buy, this is the "module" which is probably underestimated the most but very essential.
 When you let an algorithm help manage your diabetes, it needs to know the right settings to not make severe mistakes.
 Even if your are still missing other modules, you can already verify and adapt your "profile".
 This profile includes

 * BR (Basal rates)
 * ISF (insulin sensitivity factor) in your blood glucose unit per one unit insulin
 * CR (carb ratio) in gramm carbohydrate per one unit insulin
 * DIA (Duration of Insulin Acting).
-Your ISF, CR and DIA should be circadian, which means differ at any time of the day.
+Your ISF, CR and DIA should be circadian, which it should be adapted during the day.
 If your CR is to i.e. to low (which means, that you actually need less insulin for your carbs or you need more carbs for the same amount of insulin), you will still have a low glucose, even with 0% temporary basal rate.